For their ‘Auburn Mom’: International students raising money for Orgen Scholarship in honor of late mentor

-An integral figure to the university experience for international students who called her their “Auburn Mom,” Nejla Orgen died Jan.
+An integral figure to international students who called her their “Auburn Mom,” Nejla Orgen died Jan.
 12, leaving behind a lasting legacy.

 Now a group of international students she took under her wing are trying to honor that legacy by creating a scholarship at Auburn University in her name.

-Asim Ali, an Auburn alum, helped start a GoFundMe raising $12,220 so far from 74 donations to put toward the grant.
+Asim Ali, an Auburn alumnus, helped start a GoFundMe raising $12,220 so far from 74 donations to put toward the grant.
 The minimum amount to establish an endowed scholarship at Auburn is $25,000.

-“The scholarship allows the University to give this award to an international student every year and allows her legacy to live on,” said Ali.
+“The scholarship allows the university to give this award to an international student every year and allows her legacy to live on,” Ali said.

-Ali said Orgen was integral in helping international students find their sense of place in Auburn, and now, the paperwork to establish the Nejla Orgen Memorial Scholarship at Auburn is close to completion.
-The scholarship is meant to serve financial-needs students who are active in the International Students Organization and/or Turkish Students Organization.
+He said Orgen was integral in helping international students find their sense of place at Auburn, and now, the paperwork to establish the Nejla Orgen Memorial Scholarship at Auburn is close to completion.
+The scholarship is meant to help students with financial need who are active in the International Students Organization (ISO) and/or Turkish Students Organization.

 ISO was near to Orgen’s heart because she spent most of her youth traveling the world as a diplomat’s daughter.

-She received her bachelor's degree in Ankara, Turkey, and a master's degree in Prague, Czechia.
+She received her bachelor's degree in Ankara, Turkey, and a master's degree in Prague, Czech Republic.
 Orgen then returned to Turkey and was a Reuters correspondent before coming to Auburn.

-After working as the Associate Director of Student Life at Auburn University for some time, she accepted the role of International Liaison and Admissions Counselor for Auburn University in 1996.
+After working as the Associate Director of Student Life at Auburn University, she accepted the role of International Liaison and Admissions Counselor for Auburn University in 1996.

 The new job made Orgen a representative for the Division of Student Affairs at AU as the point of contact for international students, scholars, special visitors and government officials.